pedrocastanha/pedrocastanha/README.md

 #

 <p align="center">I'm a Software Engineering student and passionate about Artificial Intelligence.
 Currently, I work as a developer for a university, where I develop solutions involving AI, automation, and backend systems.
 A large part of my day-to-day work revolves around creating products that truly solve problems, from conception to production integration.
 My main projects involve knowledge-based chatbots using Pinecone (RAG), intelligent analysis of pull requests and Git repositories, the use of AI for automatic task correction, and the development of recommendation algorithms with Machine Learning.
 I focus heavily on building APIs in Python, especially for integrations with AI models, and I often orchestrate and integrate these solutions into backends developed with NestJS.

-I like to keep up with the evolution of artificial intelligence, especially LLMs, autonomous agents, and new architectures, and I seek to learn both through practice and by observing the experiences of other developers.
+I like to keep up with the evolution of artificial intelligence, especially LLMs, autonomous agents, and new architectures, and I seek to learn both through practice and by observing the experiences of other developers.</p>

 #

 <img align="right" alt="" height="190px" src="./src/study.gif">